-Do you have slow broadband speed?
-Here are some tips to make speed up your internet speed.
+Slow broadband speed?
+Here are some tips to speed up your internet speed.

 If you are on a DSL connection this could be ADSL or VDSL you will have copper cables that carry the data of your internet connection.
 Not to go all Albert Einstein on you but there are some factors that play a big part in the speed you eventually end up getting at your property.
 RESISTANCE! – This is the major factor!